Key Priorities:

 School & Youth Programming - Ongoing support

-We are excited to welcome students in Grades 1-6 to The Confluence, a significant place to reflect on history and learn about the people who shaped our city.
+We are excited to welcome students in Grades 1-6 to The Confluence, a significant place to reflect on history and learn about the people who shaped this land.
 Our programs are an interactive and engaging look at the many complex stories that converge at the lands of The Confluence.
 Our interdisciplinary programs are designed to encourage inquiry-based learning and critical thinking about our history, while connecting to the new elementary curriculum.

 The Confluence has a number of individual giving initiatives as well as custom designed donor opportunities.